-Peru president faces impeachment vote amid pandemic turmoil
+Peru president survives impeachment vote amid virus turmoil

 Vizcarra tried to halt the impeachment by filing a lawsuit with the Constitutional Tribunal, but magistrates ruled Thursday that the process could proceed, under the belief that lawmakers would not actually be able to oust him.

-While analysts have criticized the rushed procedure in which the impeachment proceeding was initiated within hours of the audio’s release, many agreed that the president owes Peruvians an explanation.
+While analysts criticized the rushed procedure in which the impeachment proceeding was initiated within hours of the audio’s release, many agreed the president owed Peruvians an explanation.

 Vizcarra didn’t delve into details in his statement Friday, though he did point to inconsistencies in statements by a former aide who made the audios and said the only proven misconduct is having been illicitly recorded.

-“The best thing the president could do is go to Congress, explain the audios and go hibernate,” said Alonso Cárdenas, a politics professor at the Antonio Ruíz de Montoya university in Lima.
-“Let his ministers take the spotlight until his government is up.”

-To what degree the current scandal could nonetheless taint the seven months he has left in office remains to be seen.
+To what degree the scandal could taint the seven months he has left in office remains to be seen.
 The president has no majority in Congress, a pandemic still to deal with and an economic contraction that has thrown millions into poverty.

 His presidency, it appears, will be book-ended by crises.